joejoeyjoseph/i-validate/README.md

 We encourage and welcome contribution from the wind energy community to this tool.

-## Contact information
+## Contributors

-Please contact Joseph Lee at <joseph.lee at pnnl.gov> for questions and comments.
+The original version of the code was first developed by Caleb Phillips in 2016.
+Joseph Lee has been building onto Phillips's code and implemented further development since 2020.
+Regarding the current version of the code, please contact Joseph Lee at <joseph.lee at pnnl.gov> for questions and comments.

 Our contributors in alphabetical order:
 Larry Berg, Caroline Draxl, Joseph Lee, and Will Shaw.